domRiddle/ASF/IPC.md

 ### TypeProperties

 `BaseType` - `string` value that specifies base type for this type.
 For example, it'll be `System.Object` for `ArchiSteamFarm.BotConfig` object, and `System.Enum` for `ArchiSteamFarm.BotConfig+ETradingPreferences`.
-Based on this property you can partially strong-type `Body` content by knowing in advance how you should parse it.
+Based on this property you can partially strong-type `Body` content by knowing in advance how you should parse it (for example for `System.Enum`, `Body` will include enum names and values, as specified above in `Body` description).

 `CustomAttributes` - `HashSet<string>` value that specifies what custom attributes apply to this type.
 This property is especially useful when `BaseType` is `System.Enum`, as in this case you can check if it's special `flags` enum by verifying that `System.FlagsAttribute` is defined in this collection.
 This value can be null when there are no custom attributes defined for this object.
 Together with `UnderlyingType`, this tells you that `ArchiSteamFarm.BotConfig+ETradingPreferences` is `byte flags` enum.